Mr-Marvo/Mr-Marvo/README.md

 <p align="center"> <img src="https://github-profile-trophy.vercel.app/?username=Mr-Marvo" alt="Mr-Marvo" /></p>

+- 🎯 Building up new Company <a href='aventureit.com'>'Aventure IT Solution'</a>
-- ⚡ I'm a Fullstack Web and Mobile Developer and also Blockchain Developer
+- ⚡ I'm a Fullstack Web and Mobile Developer with more than 5 Years Experience
 - 🌱 I’m currently Learning Blockchain Development and Next.js
 - 👯 I’m looking for new clients from all over the world
-- 💬 Ask me about Developments
+- 💬 Ask me about Angular, React, Laravel and Android
 - 📫 How to reach Me:

      ![gmail](https://user-images.githubusercontent.com/49220298/174732716-3a747e8e-4be8-4eec-856a-6a7808d97839.png) aknpremakumara@gmail.com